darioflute/sospex/README.md

 It is a good practice to update all your installed packages to have the latest versions:

-conda update --all
+conda update --all -y

 The packages *lmfit* and *reproject* have to be installed from the astropy channel:

-conda install -c astropy lmfit
+conda install -c astropy lmfit -y

-conda install -c astropy reproject
+conda install -c astropy reproject -y

 Now you are ready to install sospex:

-conda install -c darioflute sospex
+conda install -c darioflute sospex -y

 If there is a new release, you will have only to update the package:

-conda update -c darioflute sospex
+conda update -c darioflute sospex -y

 ### How to start the program